By Lindsey Tanner, The Associated PressOct 25, 2016

 “Autism may not be the same thing in boys and girls,” said Kevin Pelphrey, an autism researcher at George Washington University.

 The causes of autism aren’t known.
 Genetic mutations are thought to play a role, and outside factors including older parents and premature birth also have been implicated.
 But the gender effect is now a hot topic in autism research and one that could lead to new ways of diagnosing and treating a condition that affects at least 1 in 68 Canadian children.

-Brain imaging suggests there may be an additional explanation for why many girls with autism have more subtle symptoms than boys, Pelphrey said.
+What science shows Brain imaging suggests there may be an additional explanation for why many girls with autism have more subtle symptoms than boys, Pelphrey said.
 Even in girls who clearly have autism, he said, brain regions involved in social behaviour that are normally affected are less severely impaired.